TheCr1sis/cerberus/README.md

-# IOC-Checker
+# IOC Scanner

 ## 📌 Project Description
-**IOC-Checker** is a Python-based tool designed to scan directories for files matching predefined Indicators of Compromise (IOCs).
-It allows to create or load an IOC file containing filenames, file sizes, hashes (MD5, SHA1, SHA256), and specific strings to detect malicious or suspicious files within a given directory and subdirectories.
+**IOC Scanner** is a Python-based tool designed to scan directories for files matching predefined Indicators of Compromise (IOCs).
+It allows users to create or load an IOC file containing filenames, file sizes, hashes (MD5, SHA1, SHA256), and specific strings to detect malicious or suspicious files within a given directory and subdirectories.

 ## Features
 - Create or load an IOC file in JSON format.
 - Scan directories and subdirectories for matching IOCs.
-- Conduct a fast scan with premade IOC files
+- Conduct a fast scan with premade IOC files.
-- Query file information directly from VirusTotal and MalwareBazaar
+- Query file information directly from VirusTotal and MalwareBazaar.
 - Identify files based on:
   - Filenames
   - File sizes